- Market Intelligence

 Midesk also has powerful dashboarding capabilities which ensure that the insights are summarised and sent to the sales team members’ inbox or automatically added to a pre-formatted powerpoint.
 This ensures that the sales team gets the insights in a very easy to understand manner and at the most convenient place.

 5. Direct integration with CRM

-The best market intelligence tools provide targeted insights for the questions you are asking.
+The best Market Intelligence tools provide targeted insights for the questions you are asking.
 And these tools integrate directly with your CRM.
-A CRM system, as every B2B company seems to have realized, is critical for sales success.
+A CRM system, as every B2B company seems to have realised, is critical for sales success.
 You need to rely on CRM data to execute most of the sales processes.

 Midesk integrates directly with your CRM at the account level.
 What that means is, for each account, your sales team will be able to simultaneously view the demand signals and important developments about the company (like funding news, leadership updates, partnership announcements, media coverage etc.) along with the regular CRM insights (open opportunities, client leads, client relationship insights etc.).

 This deeper view of your account will help your sales teams better understand the risks, the opportunities and the company’s business health as they work with an account.
 All the typical uses of the CRM, from identifying accounts for running campaigns to quoting the final offer value to clients, will also benefit from more comprehensive account level information.